eglassman/cool-papers/defs.md

 ### Statistical

 - Mathematical methods for drawing "conclusions in the presence of uncertainty" [6]
-- A generalization of the det
+- A generalization of deterministic reasoning [6]

 ## Concept Learning

+Concepts can be categories, labels (e.g., PROSE extractions), or procedures (e.g., PROSE transformations).

 ### Classical view (philosophy)
 "a process of abstraction, data compression, simplification, and summarization" [2]